March 26, 2026 (2w ago)

 Build minute pricing restructured.
 The old model included 3,000 build minutes on Pro.
 The new model charges per-minute based on machine tier, with the $20 credit absorbing small usage.
 Turbo machines becoming the default for new projects in February 2026 amplified this change.

-Citation capsule: Vercel's September 2025 pricing update introduced credit-based billing with a $20/month flexible credit on Pro plans and moved several Enterprise features to Pro as paid add-ons (Vercel Blog, 2025).
+Vercel's September 2025 pricing update introduced credit-based billing with a $20/month flexible credit on Pro plans and moved several Enterprise features to Pro as paid add-ons, as covered on the Vercel Blog.
 Pricing documentation was last updated February 27, 2026.

 Related: Vercel Pro pricing breakdown for teams

-Preview deployments don't appear as a separate line item on your Vercel bill, but they consume build minutes, bandwidth, and function invocations from your shared Pro allowance (Vercel Docs, 2026).
+Preview deployments don't appear as a separate line item on your Vercel bill, but they consume build minutes, bandwidth, and function invocations from your shared Pro allowance as explained in the Vercel preview deployment docs.
 For active teams, preview builds can become the single largest cost driver -- especially with Turbo machines enabled by default.

 Here's the math that catches teams off guard.
 Since February 2026, new Pro projects default to Turbo build machines at $0.126/minute.
 A moderate team workflow looks like this: